tatyana-ruzsics/interpretable-inflection/README.md

-# Neural seq2seq tools for morphological processing
+# Interpretability for Morphological Inflection: from Character-level Predictions to Subword-level Rules
-This repo contains seq2seq models for morphological processing, adapted to the task of morphological inflection.
+This repo contains seq2seq models for the task of morphological inflection for extraction of inflection patterns (see EACL 2021 [paper](https://www.aclweb.org/anthology/2021.eacl-main.278.pdf))
 The system is implemented in [PyTorch](https://github.com/pytorch/pytorch) with a codebase derived from [OpenNMT-py](https://github.com/deep-spin/OpenNMT-entmax) adaptation for this task at http://github.com/deep-spin/SIGMORPHON2019.

 ## Supported Models